Metadata conflicts and their impact on DataCite metadata completeness in disciplinary research data repositories: Results

 \subsubsection{Elements in both metadata schemas}

-Some elements in disciplinary metadata schemas have one or more equivalent(s) in the DataCite Metadata Schema.
-If these elements are used in the disciplinary metadata records, but not in the DataCite metadata records, values from disciplinary metadata records could be added to complete DataCite metadata coverage.
-Figure \ref{fig:element_improvement} and Table \ref{fig:element_improvement} show how optimized crosswalks could improve the coverage of optional elements in the DataCite Metadata Schema.
-Smaller improvements in element coverage of up to 10 \% are possible at all repositories.
+This section covers elements in disciplinary metadata schemas have one or more equivalent(s) in the DataCite Metadata Schema.
+This means that if a value is present in the disciplinary metadata record, it could also be present in DataCite metadata record, because both schemas offer the means to express the information.
+Figure \ref{fig:element_improvement} and Table \ref{tab:transfer_evaluation} shows the coverage of these elements in disciplinary metadata records (shaded darker), and how it could be improved by optimized crosswalks (shaded lighter).
+If more than one element of the disciplinary metadata schema was mapped to an optional element of the DataCite Metadata Schema, the element with the highest coverage was chosen. \\ Smaller improvements in element coverage of up to 10 \% are possible at all repositories.
 At 3 repositories, elements not present in DataCite metadata records could be added for the entire repository collection - 2 metadata elements in the case of GS004 and SS02 and 10 metadata elements for SS04.

 Table \ref{tab:transfer_recommended} shows how optimized crosswalks could improve the coverage of elements recommended in the DataCite Metadata Schema.
 These elements are recommended by DataCite, because they add valuable context for potential data reusers.
 Considerable improvements are possible at most repositories.